Description of the HTTP API

 "min_size_to_scan" : number, //Minimal size of an object to be scanned

-"max_size_to_scan" : number, //Maximum size of an object to be scanned
+"max_size_to_scan" : number, //Maximal size of an object to be scanned

 }